ajmal017/amp/documentation/general/architecture_diagrams.md

   - In fact there is no C++ program that can't be expressed in C

 - Classes has the advantage of:
-  - organize the code in cohesive parts
+  - Organize the code in cohesive parts
-  - make clear what is public interface vs private interface (e.g., helpers)
+  - Make clear what is public interface vs private interface (e.g., helpers)
-  - highlight responsibility (e.g., builder, annotation, processor, analyzer)
+  - Highlight responsibility (e.g., builder, annotation, processor, analyzer)
-  - simplify the interface of functions by sharing state in the object
+  - Simplify the interface of functions by sharing state in the object

 - Note that classes still allow our favorite functional style of programming
   - E.g., pandas is implemented with classes and it allows functional style